 The signals generated by the primordial standard clock can serve such a purpose.
 That clock is any type of heavy elementary particle in the primordial universe.
 Such particles should exist in any theory and their positions should oscillate at some regular frequency, much like the ticking of a clock’s pendulum.

 The primordial universe was not entirely uniform.
 There were tiny irregularities in density on minuscule scales that became the seeds of the large-scale structure observed in today’s universe.
 This is the primary source of information physicists rely on to learn about what happened before the Big Bang.
 The ticks of the standard clock generated signals that were imprinted into the structure of those irregularities.
-Standard clocks in different theories of the primordial universe predict different patterns of signals, because the evolutionary histories of the universe are different.
+Standard clocks in different theories of the primordial universe predict different patterns of signals because the evolutionary histories of the universe are different.

 “If we imagine all of the information we learned so far about what happened before the Big Bang is in a roll of film frames, then the standard clock tells us how these frames should be played,” Chen explained.
 “Without any clock information, we don’t know if the film should be played forward or backward, fast or slow, just like we are not sure if the primordial universe was inflating or contracting, and how fast it did so.
 This is where the problem lies.
-The standard clock put time stamps on each of these frames when the film was shot before the Big Bang, and tells us how to play the film.”
+The standard clock put time stamps on each of these frames when the film was shot before the Big Bang and tells us how to play the film.”

 The team calculated how these standard clock signals should look in non-inflationary theories, and suggested how they should be searched for in astrophysical observations.
 “If a pattern of signals representing a contracting universe were found, it would falsify the entire inflationary theory,” Xianyu said.

-The success of this idea lies with experimentation.
+The success of this idea lies in experimentation.
 “These signals will be very subtle to detect,” Chen said, “and so we may have to search in many different places.
 The cosmic microwave background radiation is one such place, and the distribution of galaxies is another.
 We have already started to search for these signals and there are some interesting candidates already, but we need more data.”

-Many future galaxy surveys, such as US-lead LSST, European’s Euclid and the newly approved project by NASA, SphereX, are expected to provide high quality data that can be used toward the goal.
+Many future galaxy surveys, such as US-lead LSST, European’s Euclid, and the newly approved project by NASA, SphereX, are expected to provide high-quality data that can be used toward the goal.